The Best Flea Collars for Cats

 Types of flea collars

-Repellent collars will discourage fleas, ticks, lice, and mosquitos from grabbing a ride on your cat, but it won’t kill them.
-These collars are not effective if you’re dealing with a flea infestation.
+• Repellent collars: These collars discourage fleas, ticks, lice, and mosquitos from hitching a ride on your cat, but it won’t kill them.
+Repellent collars are not effective if you’re dealing with a flea infestation.

-Chemical collars release the active ingredients slowly over time throughout your cat’s skin layers and fur.
+• Chemical collars: These collars release the active ingredients slowly over time.
 They kill any insects that come in contact with your cat’s skin or fur.
-These work well for flea prevention and flea infestations, killing all fleas in about 24 hours.
-Some can begin to kill fleas in as little as two hours.
-The ingredients may be toxic for sensitive cats or cats with allergic reactions to chemicals.
+Chemical collars work well for flea prevention and flea infestations, killing all fleas in as little as 24 hours.
+Some can begin to kill fleas in just two hours.

-Breakaway: If your cat wanders outside, a breakaway collar will release strong tension, preventing choking if it gets caught on something.
-This is great for cats who climb trees, scale fences, or walk through bushes and forests.
+Breakaway: A breakaway collar will release under pressure, preventing choking if it gets caught on something.
+This is great for cats who climb trees, scale fences, or walk through bushes.

 Indoor and outdoor cats: Indoor cats only need protection from fleas and ticks.
-Outdoor cats may need protection from more internal and external parasites making a full-spectrum collar or other parasite prevention product more appropriate.
-When in doubt, talk to your vet.
+Outdoor cats may need protection from internal and external parasites.
+So, a full-spectrum collar or other parasite-prevention product may be the best option.

-Water-proof: If you bathe your cat, or live in an area with heavy rains, a waterproof collar may be a better option, eliminating the need for taking it on and off frequently, or worrying about it losing its effectiveness.
+Waterproof: If you bathe your cat, or live in an area with heavy rains, a waterproof collar may be the right choice.
+You won’t need to take it on and off or worry about it losing its potency.

-Length of effectiveness: Collars with protection for longer periods of time may be more expensive, but the cost of replacing a collar every month could add up.
-Less expensive collars can lose their effectiveness, or only protect the area around the collar, rather than whole-body protection from insects.
+Length of effectiveness: Collars with longer protection may be more expensive.
+But the cost of replacing a collar every month does add up.
+Less expensive collars can lose their effectiveness, or only protect the area around the collar, rather than the whole body.

-Fit: Most collars are one-size-fits-all, meaning it comes with a long length, to adjust to your desired fit.
+Fit: Most collars are one-size-fits-all, with a long length to adjust to your desired fit.
 A collar should be tight enough to make contact with your cat’s neck, but loose enough to fit two fingers underneath it.

 Hartz UltraGuard Pro Flea and Tick Collar for Cats

-The Hartz Ultraguard flea collar is water-proof and comes with a breakaway, safe-release snap for kitties who wander outside or get into tight spots in your home.
-The chemicals in this collar will kill fleas and ticks on contact and prevent fleas from hatching for up to 7 months.
-It’s a solid choice for flea infestations or to repel fleas from staying on your cat.
+The Hartz Ultraguard flea collar is waterproof and comes with a breakaway, safe-release snap.
+The chemicals in this collar will kill fleas and ticks on contact and prevent them from hatching for up to 7 months.
+It’s a solid choice for flea infestations, too.

-Safe for kittens older than 12 weeks of age, the reflective strip on this collar allows you to find your kitty with direct light up to 450 feet and it’s water-resistant.
+It’s safe for kittens older than 12 weeks of age, and the reflective strip will help you find your kitty with direct light at up to 450 feet.

 Adams Plus Flea and Tick Collar for Cats